Skip to main content

 Gari (Cassava Grits)

-Fried, fermented cassava granules that can be eaten dry as a snack or rehydrated and served with stews.
-Important cassava product consumed throughout West Africa.
+Fried, fermented cassava granules.
+You can eat them dry as a snack or soak them and serve them with stews.
+Gari is a staple cassava product right across West Africa.

 Allergens: